pz-max/pypsa-earth-test/README.md

 ## Training

-- We recently updated some [hackathon material](https://github.com/pypsa-meets-africa/pypsa-africa-hackathon) for PyPSA-Africa.
+- We recently updated some [hackathon material](https://github.com/pypsa-meets-africa/pypsa-earth-test-hackathon) for pypsa-earth-test.
 The hackathon contains jupyter notebooks with exercises.
 After going through the 1 day theoretical and practical material you should have a suitable coding setup and feel confident about contributing.
 - The get a general feeling about the PyPSA functionality, we further recommend going through the [PyPSA](https://github.com/PyPSA/PyPSA/tree/master/examples) and [Atlite](https://github.com/PyPSA/atlite/tree/master/examples) examples.

 ## Questions and Issues

 - We are happy to answer questions and help with issues **if they are public**.
 Through being public the wider community can benefit from the raised points.
-Some tips. **Bugs** and **feature requests** should be raised in the [**GitHub Issues**](https://github.com/pypsa-meets-africa/pypsa-africa/issues/new/choose). **General workflow** or **user questions** as well as discussion points should be posted at the [**GitHub Discussions**](https://github.com/pypsa-meets-africa/pypsa-africa/discussions/categories/q-a) tab.
+Some tips. **Bugs** and **feature requests** should be raised in the [**GitHub Issues**](https://github.com/pypsa-meets-africa/pypsa-earth-test/issues/new/choose). **General workflow** or **user questions** as well as discussion points should be posted at the [**GitHub Discussions**](https://github.com/pypsa-meets-africa/pypsa-earth-test/discussions/categories/q-a) tab.
 Happy coding.

 ## Documentation